Mactory/django-pluggableappsettings/README.md

 - Redesign of settings to allow different types of settings that can now also provide type checking.
 - Settings are now explicitly defined and no ```_DEFAULT_``` prefix is needed anymore
 - Also no staticmethod decorator is needed anymore

+## ToDos:
+- Allow the easy definition of multiple allowed setting types so that a setting could e.g. accept either string or an Integer
+- Allow the chaining of callables with typed settings to check that the return value of a callable is of the correct type

 ## Maintainers
 This Project is maintaned by [Northbridge Development Konrad & Schneider GbR](http://www.northbridge-development.de) Softwareentwicklung